Amanda has worked in estate agency in the Southeast of England in both residential and commercial property sales.

-Buying property in Cambridgeshire in 2016
+Buying property in Cambridgeshire in 2022

 Cambridgeshire is at the forefront of a technological revolution which has seen rapid growth in the high-tech business sector.
 The area has been dubbed 'Silicon Fen', and it has become a magnet for talented and innovative individuals.
 As a consequence property prices in and around Cambridge in particular, have steamed ahead.
 Interestingly, however, other parts of the county are lagging behind, and there are still plenty of bargains to be had for those who are prepared to travel a little further to the top jobs.

-Whilst Cambridge, Buckden, Godmanchester and Kimbolton are all relatively expensive property-wise, March, Wisbech and Peterborough are far more affordable, and there are plenty of other locations in the county where family houses can still be bought for £150,000 or less.
+Whilst Cambridge, Buckden, Godmanchester and Kimbolton are all relatively expensive property-wise, March, Wisbech and Peterborough are far more affordable, and there are plenty of other locations in the county where family houses can still be bought for £180,000 or less.

 Buying property in other counties

-Cheapest places in Cambridgeshire 2016
+Cheapest places in Cambridgeshire January 2022

 Buckden is situated on the old Great North Road, and is the location of Buckden Towers, a former residence of the Bishop of Lincoln.
-The original house was built around the mid-12th century, but was destroyed by fire in 1291.
+The original house, built around the mid-12th century, was destroyed by fire in 1291.
 The Bishop's Palace was then rebuilt, and subsequently modified and extended over a long period.
 Eventually the property was partially demolished and restructured in the 19th century.
 It remains, however, a dominant feature of the modern-day village.

-Burwell has schools through to age 11.
-Senior school pupils must travel to Soham or Bottisham.
+The large village of Burwell lies about 10 miles north-east of Cambridge.
+It has schools through to age 11.
+Senior school provision is in nearby Soham or Bottisham.
 There is no longer a railway station in the village, but it does lie on the main bus route between Cambridge and Newmarket.

 Trains from Cambridge to London Kings Cross and London Liverpool Street run frequently during peak hours, and with a typical journey time of around 45 minutes, Cambridge lies firmly within the London commuter belt.
-Employment prospects in Cambridge, particularly in the high-tech and bio-tech industries, are very good.
-Taking into account all that Cambridge has to offer, it's good to know that 3 bedroom houses start at around £320,000.
+Employment prospects in Cambridge, particularly in the high-tech and bio-tech industries, are excellent.
+Taking into account all that Cambridge has to offer, it's good to know that 3 bedroom houses start at around £350,000.
 This is high for Cambridgeshire as a whole, but when compared to other towns and cities within easy reach of the capital, Cambridge has a great deal to recommend it.

 Chatteris lies in the middle of the Fens, the lowest-lying area in the UK.
 It is within easy reach of Huntingdon, St Ives, Peterborough, March and Ely, and acts as something of a dormitory town for the larger, more industrialised settlements round and about.
 The dark, peaty soil of the countryside surrounding Chatteris, is ideal for farming, and numerous drainage ditches and dykes keep the fields free of excess ground water.
 The economy of Chatteris is largely based on agriculture.
 Local employers include producers and packers of root vegetables intended for onward sale through supermarket chains.